ozziest/ozziest.github.io/_posts/2018-11-06-soap-services-with-dotnet-core.md

 ---
 layout: post
 title: "How To Use SOAP Services With Dotnet Core"
 date: 2018-11-06 21:45
 categories: [English, Coding]
-tags: soap services, dotnet core, wcf, wsdl
-meta: soap services, dotnet core, wcf, wsdl
+keywords: soap services, dotnet core, wcf, wsdl
-author: ozziest
+author: Özgür Adem Işıklı
 post_img: 05.jpg
 post_img_link: https://pixabay.com/en/michelangelo-abstract-boy-child-71282
 ---

 ## Generating Service Classes

 First of all, in a dotnet core project we should define SOAP services classes.
 If you use Visual Studio you can find some tools about it but If you don't like user interfaces like me, you can have another option to do that.

 In first step, you should add `dotnet-svcutil` tool reference in your project and execute `dotnet restore`;